 GI and Diabetes

 GI of glucose is taken to be 100.
-The closer the GI of different foods to glucose, the more unsafe it is for a diabetic.
+The closer the GI of different foods to glucose, the

 A high GI value is 70 or more